cqylunlun/GLASS/README.md

 Thanks for the great inspiration from [SimpleNet](https://github.com/DonaldRR/SimpleNet/).

 ## License
-All code in the repo is licensed under the [MIT license](https://mit-license.org/).
+The code and datasets in this repository are licensed under the [MIT license](https://mit-license.org/).

-The datasets are released under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode/).